Where to stay in Norway: Hotels, cabins & unique stays

 The articles below cover specific recommendations by region, and practical advice on choosing the right type of stay for different parts of the country.

-Oslo has built one of the better hotel spa scenes in the Nordics.
-Some properties run full wellness floors with multi-stage thermal circuits, snow rooms, and proper treatment menus.
+There are some pretty good spa hotels in Oslo.
+Some hotels have full wellness floors with multi-stage thermal circuits, snow rooms, and full treatment menus.